Use your ← → (arrow) keys to browse

 Garden Grow Tips

+Start growing leeks today!
 Cousins to the delicious onion; leek plants are it’s sweet and mild counterpart.
 The most flavorful part of the leeks are it’s flavorful stems.
 Gardeners can grow them all winter long in grow zones 7 and above.
+Here’s how to start growing leeks today!

-Grow Zone: Grow Leeks in zones 7 and above.
+Grow Zone: Grow in zones 7 and above.

 Water and Sun Needs: Place in an area of sun.
 Until the plants are established, water regularly, and after that only once weekly.

-Average Size: Leeks are a root veggie and they are only expected to be 1-2 inches wide.
+Average Size: They are root veggie and they are only expected to be 1-2 inches wide.

 Plant Type: Vegetable

-Special Features: It’s possible to grow Leek from vegetable cuttings.
+Special Features: It’s possible to grow this from vegetable cuttings.
 Additionally, this vegetable makes a great addition in winter dishes and soups.

-How to Get Started: To begin, plant your leeks in an area of bright sunlight with well-draining soil.
-Be sure to plant each leek at least 6 inches apart in your garden.
+How to Get Started: To begin, plant in an area of bright sunlight with well-draining soil.
+Be sure to plant each plant at least 6 inches apart in your garden.
 Before planting, it’s a good idea to lay down mulch or compost.
 Newly planted leeks should be soaked in a liquid plant fertilizer.

-When to Harvest: Once the white stems of the leeks grow to be at least 1 inch big.
+When to Harvest: Once the white stems grow to be at least 1 inch big.
 Depending on when you planted them, you should be able to harvest and store your leeks all winter long.

-What to Plant It With: Grow leeks with other winter harvest vegetables like Kale, Onions, and Garlic.
+What to Plant It With: Begin growing with other winter harvest vegetables like Kale, Onions, and Garlic.